 Once you register, you will receive an email from a member of the Panhellenic Recruitment Team with information on how to finalize your registration.
-Before your registration is finalized, you will need to follow the steps laid out in the email for the Potential New Member Orientation (PNMO) and your Me-in-3 profile.
+Before your registration is finalized, you will need to follow the steps laid out in the email for the Potential New Member Orientation (PNMO) and your introduction video.

-2. Potential New Member Orientation (PNMO) via LaunchPoint
+2) Potential New Member Orientation (PNMO) via LaunchPoint